 I’m Erin, I’m an illustrator focusing on the editorial market while also dabbling in children’s book art and alternative art.
-In my editorial work, I explore metaphors, allegories and connections as ways to layer and build my illustrations.
+In my editorial work, I explore metaphors, allegories and connections as a way to layer and build my illustrations.
 I use unconventional imagery in order to engage the viewer and offset typical tropes.
-My interest in the editorial market is not only due to my desire to express a point a view, but also because of the opportunity to experiment conceptually.
+My desire to express a point a view drives my editorial work, but it also presents the opportunity to experiment conceptually.

 I work traditionally with pen and ink, watercolor, pencil and gouache.
 I prefer to work in traditional materials because I prefer the intensity and thoughtfulness of physical mark-making.
 My style is defined by loose and gritty line work and moody, flowing colors.
 I also extend my artistic efforts to children’s book art and other narrative genres.